 Kingfisher has been chosen to host a Music Residency (Fellowship) in conjunction with Live Music Now.
 This is national charity that recruits and supports the most talented early career performers to deliver concerts, workshops and projects in a range of community settings including special schools.
 The sessions the musician offers the children aims to provide enjoyable musical experiences, support their musical development and general wellbeing.

-So far at Kingfisher Caroline has made some amazing progress with the children.
-The children listen and respond to live music played by Caroline, almost creating a musical conversation between the child and the musician.
+So far at Kingfisher, Live Music Now have made some amazing progress with the children.
+The children listen and respond to live music played by Alice, almost creating a musical conversation between the child and the musician.
 The responses from the children are so delicate and wonderful.
-In the video link below you can see how the children look, listen, touch and vocalise as the music encompasses them.